MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMUserCollectionQueryMembershipRule.md

 ```

 ### -RuleName

-Specifies the name for the rule.
+Specify the name of the query rule to add to the collection.

 ```yaml
 Type: String